 Step 6: Open Trash and right-click on the files above to choose Delete Immediately.

-There are a few folders here that you might be able to safely delete some items from, for example, Cache files.
-Carefully, you can delete cache files including user cache, browser cache, and system cache on Mac by the following steps:
+There are a few folders here that you might be able to safely delete some items from, for example, Cache files and cookies.
+Carefully, you can delete cookies on Mac.
+Also, you can tidy up cache files including user cache, browser cache, and system cache on Mac by the following steps:

 Step 1: Open Finder and click on Go in the menu bar.